jruwaard/aph_ema_handbook/docs/R.md

 ## Importing your data
 \index{R and RStudio!Data import}

-Something that confuses new Rstudio users, who are more familiar with SPSS, is that it is not obvious how to import data into RStudio.
+Something that confuses new RStudio users, who are more familiar with SPSS, is that it is not obvious how to import data into RStudio.
 In SPSS, the data are in plain sight.
 In R, you first have to import the data.